kevinolega/callcentertrainingtips/_posts/2018-06-29-beginner-tips.md

 ### 4. Telling stories

-It is important to follow the same rules with instuctions as in stories.
+It is important to follow the same rules with instructions as in stories.

 Stories allow you to tell someone what you want to say without telling them directly what you want to say.